Enjoy A Lucrative Salary And High Personal Fulfillment As You Help Researchers Apply New Technologies To Their Work

 The exclusivity of the group allows you to freely share ideas with fellow PhDs, request referrals from other application scientists, and get the advice you need when you encounter challenges.

 You’ll get immediate access to a top global network of application scientists and PhDs who want to break into the field once you join…

-Here’s the Targeted Training You’ll Receive From The Application Scientist Assembly...
+Here’s the Targeted Assistance You’ll Receive From The Application Scientist Career Library...

 Application Scientist Foundations

 You know you want to be an application scientist, but you aren’t entirely sure of all the responsibilities and expectations that come with the role.
 This module covers…

 - What application science is and what the role of an application scientist encompasses.
 You’ll get insights on the importance of the application scientist field and the responsibilities of an application scientist.

 - The types of application scientists.
 There are two main types of application scientist roles: technical application scientist and field application scientist.
 This module will cover the differences between the two and what aspects you should consider when deciding what type of application scientist role is right for you.